fluffy-critter/bandcrash/README.md

 Pull requests are welcome!
 But please note the following:

-The generated blamscamp player must not receive any added dependencies.
+The generated web player must not receive any added dependencies.
 The generator must stay as a single, self-contained file that is as small as reasonably possible.
 The point is for the generated file to be lightweight.
 Stick to Vanilla JS.

 ### Roadmap

-See the [github issues](https://github.com/fluffy-critter/pyBlamscamp/issues) for details, but roughly:
+See the [github issues](https://github.com/fluffy-critter/bandcrash/issues) for details, but roughly:

 * Local GUI and/or web UI to make setting up the `album.json` easier (and easier installation, especially on Windows!)
 * Improved player
 * Easy embedding into  websites

-## License

-This software is public domain.